 The Company grants directors, officers, employees and contractors options to purchase common shares under its Stock Option Plan.
-This plan and its terms are detailed in Note 11(c) to the consolidated financial statements for the period ended December 31, 2015 and the period from incorporation on April 10, 2015 to December 31, 2015, which are available on SEDAR at www.sedar.com.
+This plan and its terms are detailed in Note 11(d) to the consolidated financial statements for the period ended December 31, 2016, which are available on SEDAR at www.sedar.com.